-We have a copy of The Merciful by Jon Sealy to give away!
+We have a copy of The Waves Take You Home by María Alejandra Barrios to give away!

-To win, sign up for our Free Newsletter on the right hand side of the site and enter via the newsletter.
-Winner will be chosen by the end of January from subscribers who enter via the newsletter.
+To win, sign up for our Free Newsletter on the right-hand side of the site and enter via the newsletter.
+Winner will be chosen by the end of March from subscribers who enter via the newsletter.
 Good luck!